bayramakdeniz/Finemap-MiXeR/README.md

 ## Step 4

-Move container, application and corresponding input (.mat) files in the same directory, you can run the analysis as
+Assuming you move the container, application and corresponding input (.mat) files in the same directory, you can run the analysis as

 Run the container as  `singularity exec -B $PWD:/execute  matlabruntime.sif /execute/hapgenruntime 'a.mat' 'glmt.mat' `